milche732/xIoC/README.md

 # One more implementation of Dependency Injection pattern

-Current implementation provides basic functionality for DI.
-Currently supports Transient and Singlton object lifecycles.
+Current implementation provides basic functionality of DI pattern.
+Currently supported Transient and Singlton lifecycles.
 You can create a new scope by calling NewScope() method.
 When scope disposed all resolved objects within its context will be disposed automatically.

 ### Supported scopes